wechatjs/mprdev/README.md

 ## Getting Started

-Toolkit has two parts which are an SDK and a DevTools service.
+The toolkit has two parts which are an SDK and a DevTools service.
 Firstly, deploy the DevTools service:

 ```bash
 $ npx mprdev -h 0.0.0.0 -p 8090